raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 * A Linux kernel update is not required.
 Raspbian has been tested using the 4.19 and 5.4 (32 and 64 bit) kernel.

 ### USB device compatiblity
-There's no explicit set of supported devices.
+There is no explicit set of supported devices.
 Initially we recommend using a USB pen drive or SSD.
 Hard drives will probably require a powered HUB and in all cases you should verify that the devices work correctly from within Raspbian using an SD card boot.

 Please post interoperability reports (positive or negative) on [this thread](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=274595) on the Raspberry Pi forums.